Record of Zeniff: King Noah, Abinadi and Alma

 The account of King Noah is contained in Mosiah 11-19, including an extended discourse by Abinadi in Mosiah 13-16.

 Limhi

 Limhi, Noah's son, became a tributary monarch, subject to the king of the Lamanites.
 After unsuccessful attempts to drive the Lamanites off by force, Limhi and his people became resigned to their captivity and were effectively enslaved by the Lamanites.

-They were ultimately rescued by a group of Nephites from Zarahemla, led by Ammon.
+They were ultimately rescued by a group of Nephites from Zarahemla, led by Ammon (not to be confused with King Mosiah's son of the same name).
 Ammon and his companions were searching for the people of Zeniff, whose fate was unknown to them.
 Limhi and Ammon knew that escape by force was impossible and so resorted to a stratagem.
 After preparing the people for flight, they tricked the Lamanite guards into drinking a tribute of strong wine and escaped while the guards were drunken.
 Ammon then led them back to Zarahemla.

 The account of King Limhi's reign and the rescue of his people is contained in Mosiah 20-22.